 And I’ve watched her, like a flower, bloom with the hard work of renewing her mind with Scripture and understanding that she is precious in God’s sight.

 This isn’t the kind of thing that you change after hearing a forty-minute sermon.
 This is the kind of thing where you get some tools, and you begin to think rightly, and you begin a journey.

 And this time next year, you won’t see yourself the same.
 And the year after that it’ll be even more different.

-And so, for twenty years, I’ve been working on it.
-And I want you to know that the Word of God will transform your life and that Romans 12:2 is true and it’s real but it’s not easy.
 “Do not be conformed,” or, “molded to this world, but be transformed,” metamorphosized, “by the renewing of your mind, that your life,” or, “your lifestyle could demonstrate, prove, or test that the will of God is good, acceptable, and perfect.”

 And so I’ve really, I’ve pounded on this one a little bit because ultimately, you are not going to be precious in God’s sight, in your heart and your mind, you won’t be awesome in His sight unless you believe what the Bible says is true instead of what the world says is true.
 And until you do, you’re a slave.
 And that breaks the heart of God.

 Fourth, you need to understand, God has a plan just for you.
 Is that exciting?
 Not only are you wanted, not only are you understood, not only are you awesome in His sight, but He’s got a plan for you!

 Now, it’s a plan not for somebody else, it’s not a generic plan.
 It’s a specific plan just for you.
 When He created all the universe, in His infinite wisdom, He has a plan.